 Currently, federal laws are more strict than Texas gun laws.
 Texas Penal Code § 46.04 states that someone with a felony conviction may own a gun five years after completing their sentence.
 The gun owner must keep the firearm on their own premises and in their home.
 But, strangely enough, if law enforcement finds that you possess a gun, you can be charged since federal law differs from Texas law and does not permit gun ownership five years after the penalties of a felony have been fulfilled.

-If gun ownership matters to you, and you are facing a felony DWI, you will want to ensure that your legal team is ready to advocate for you and your Second Amendment rights.
+If gun ownership matters to you, and you are facing a felony DWI, you will want to ensure that your team of Houston dwi lawyers is ready to advocate for you and your Second Amendment rights.
 Law-abiding citizens who have gone through the steps that allow them the benefits that a CHL, or LTC, provides can make one mistake that leads to an Unlawfully Carrying a Weapon (UCW) charge.

 Even if the weapon is not on their body at the time of the arrest, and they are licensed to carry it, they can still face both a DWI and a UCW charge that both require bond payments, two cases before the court, and double the legal costs as well.
 This comes as a surprise to most gun owners who have gone through the licensing process.